toxicpeng/.github/profile/README.md

 ## Hi Peng-guins 🐧 & others

-This is the Peng Group repository, hereing you'll find:
+This is the Peng Group repository, herein you'll find:

 - 📑 code used for publications and projects
 - 📝 See the `Misc Code` repo for small snippets of code used in routine lab operations.